tsaridas/iptv-stremio/README.md

 - `EXCLUDE_LANGUAGES`: Comma-separated list of languages to exclude (default: empty, exclude none)
 - `EXCLUDE_COUNTRIES`: Comma-separated list of countries to exclude (default: empty, exclude none)
 - `EXCLUDE_CATEGORIES`: Comma-separated list of categories to exclude (default: empty, exclude none)
+- `PROXY_URL`: URL of the proxy server to use for stream verification (default: empty, no proxy)

 ## Running Locally (Without Docker)